 - You will create maps using GIS, and relate these to issues of conservation, development, and other areas of research and practice.

 Harini Nagendra is Director of Research Center at the University, and leads the University’s Center for Climate Change and Sustainability.
-She is a Senior Research Associate at the Elinor and Vincent Ostrom Workshop at Indiana University, and a co-editor of Global Environmental Change.
 Over the past 25 years, Harini has been at the leading edge of research examining conservation in forests and cities of South Asia from the perspective of both landscape ecology and social justice.
 For her…

 I have been associated with the University since 16 August 2016 and my work involves teaching and research in the field of Geographical Information Systems (GIS) for Sustainability, Mapping and Remote Sensing for Sustainability.
 I am also the Mapping Lab Coordinator of the University.
 Prior to joining the University, I was working as a Research…